JasonPuglisi/snow-irc-bot/Readme.md

 The converter also detects and converts reversed text forms of the word ```curse``` to reversed text forms of the word ```bless```.
 If a channel message matches ```!curse``` exactly, an image is appended to the response in dedication to the user who inspired this feature.

 This feature can be disabled by deleting the ```if (curse)``` code block under ```Convert curse instances to bless instances``` in the main code file ```snow.js```.

-## 4chan Thread Watcher

-The 4chan Thread Watcher keeps track of the most recent 4chan thread beginning with the subject and on the board specified in the configuration file.
-For each new post in the, it checks for instances of all nick names in the default IRC channel.
-If any are found, the user is notified through an announcement with the corresponding post link.

-By default, an updated thread is fetched every minute.
-This millisecond time value can be changed under ```Run thread check again after specified pause``` in the main code file ```snow.js```.
-Note that the 4chan API rules state that you may update threads no more than once every 10 seconds.

-This feature can be disabled by deleting the code under ```Start thread checker``` in the main code file ```snow.js```.

 # License